 Each year thousands of workers are injured by electrical hazards.
 Many of these incidents could have been prevented through compliance with the latest safety codes and standards.

 As a resource, the NFPA 70E®, Standard for Electrical Safety in the Workplace®, has been helping companies and employees reduce exposure to risks and reduce occupational injuries and fatalities.
 It was created to meet the needs of the Occupational Safety and Health Administration (OSHA) and is entirely consistent with the NEC and other applicable publications.

 Like many industries, the electrical industry is always changing.
 And, you need to stay current on the information that prepares you for the challenges of the modern electrical workplace.
 The 2021 Edition of NFPA 70E has extensive changes and updates.
-Review them below and learn how to start applying these changes to your work environment at our, NFPA 70E 2021 webinar on November 10.
+Review them below and learn how to start applying these changes to your work environment.

 NFPA 70E 2021 Changes & Updates